Blond Beauty Hailey Clauson Rocks A Neon Orange Bikini On Instagram

 The pool area featured completely white walls and accents.
 Behind her were square platforms of varying heights.
 A lounge chair could be seen perched on top.
 Beyond that was a fence with tall trees on the other side.

-The captions and tagged accounts revealed that the photo was taken on set of a shoot for Beach Bunny Swimwear.
-The model also tagged Stacey Tan, a makeup artist and hair stylist.
+The captions and tagged accounts revealed that the photo was taken on the set of a shoot for Beach Bunny Swimwear.
+The model also tagged Stacey Tan, a makeup artist and hairstylist.
 She also added the photographer, Josephine Clough — according to their Instagram bio, they’re based in Los Angeles.

 Hailey’s many fans took to the comments section to share their compliments.